 - Always record dry – effects can’t be changed once recorded and leave the EQing to the mixer.
 Unless its you!

-The purpose of this post was to share a little insight on recording your own vocals and getting them to stand out on a song, podcast or live performance.
+The purpose of this post was to share a brief insight on recording your own vocals and getting them to stand out on a song, podcast or live performance.
 With the above techniques, you can record professional quality vocals.